Finding the Best Banks in Indianapolis

 In particular, we’d like to highlight the bank’s range of checking accounts.
 If you’re looking for a bare-bones checking account, consider the Huntington Asterisk-Free Checking Account.
 There is no minimum deposit requirement and no monthly fee.
 You won’t earn interest, but this is common for free accounts.

 If you’re looking for a bit more from your account, there’s the Huntington 5 Checking Account.
-This account requires a minimum deposit of $25, but it earns interest at a rate of 0.15%.
+This account requires a minimum deposit of $0, and earns interest at a rate of 0.05%.
 You also save some money because Huntington National Bank will waive the first five out-of-network ATM fees if you have this checking account.
 There is a monthly fee of $5, which you can waive if you have at least $5,000 on deposit with the bank (not necessarily just in this account).